textninja/textninja.github.io/posts/2021-01-04-build-simple-jekyll-blog.md

 I ran out of time to do anything visually or technologically impressive, but here's what I did manage to accomplish:

-1. Got Jekyll running locally
-2. Got Jekyll running on GitHub pages
+1. I got Jekyll running locally and on GitHub pages
-3. Included the contents of a YAML file in the **_data** folder in a nav template
+3. I included the contents of a YAML file in the **_data** folder in a nav template
-4. Created two different layouts:
+4. I created two different layouts:
-   - bare layout, which includes nothing
+   - A bare layout, which just imports content as-is into a blank page
-   - basic layout, which includes a header and a footer with navigation
+   - A basic layout, which includes a header and a footer, with navigation and some really basic HTML boilerplate
-5. Neither of the above layouts were styled, but I did load some scss, which Jekyll processed for me automatically.
+5. Neither of the above layouts were styled, but I did try loading some SCSS.
+   Jekyll processed that for me automatically - it works great.
-6. Populated a practice blog with pages from a Project Gutenberg book.
+6. Finally, I populated a practice blog with pages from a Project Gutenberg book.

-Besides that, I was just faffing about, really.
-I probably ought to have made the challenge success criteria more concrete, and probably scoped down.
-What is the measure for success here?
+Besides that (or in addition), I was just faffing about, really.
+I probably ought to have made the challenge's success criteria more concrete, and scoped down, because what is the measure for success here?
 Just running Jekyll?
-Do I want something that looks good?
+Dit it need to look good?

-## Tech process
+## Technical process

 To get up and running, I installed the latest Ruby with homebrew.
-That part's not because I had to, but because I wanted to.
+I installed the latest and greatest not because I had to, but because I wanted to.

-Then, I ran the following:
+Next, I ran the following:

 ```console
 $ gem install bundler jekyll
 ```

-Finally, I created the scaffolding for a jekyll blog using `jekyl new blogname`.
+Finally, I created the scaffolding for a Jekyll blog using `jekyl new blogname`.

+The blog was customized entirely by YAML frontmatter in tandem with files in folders with magic names like **_layouts**, **_posts**, **_sass**, **_includes**, **_data** and so on.

-At this point, I realized I had no posts for the blog.
+I had no posts for the blog, but I wanted them.
 In retrospect, I could have used the blog posts for my daily tech challenges, but I chose to split the chapters of a book I found on Project Gutenberg using the code shown below.

 ```javascript
 const path = require('path');